Gulf War oil spill: Political and economic impacts

 In the first days of the spill, President George Bush was quoted as calling the spill strategy a “sick” act by Saddam Hussein.
 In January 1991, Andrew Rosenthal for The New York Times observed the US government’s eagerness to utilize the act to further demonize Saddam Hussein and to solidify Hussein as deeply immoral.
 A representative of the Pentagon Pete Williams described the spill as “environmental terrorism,” and Roger E. McManus of the Center for Marine Conservation stated Hussein “should be held accountable for his despicable crimes against the environment."
-The Gulf War oil spill is considered “the world's first known act of large-scale eco-terrorism."
+The Persian Gulf War oil spill is considered “the world's first known act of large-scale eco-terrorism."

-The Gulf War oil spill caused significant economic damage to the fishing and oil industries around the Persian Gulf.
+The Persian Gulf War oil spill caused significant economic damage to the fishing and oil industries around the Persian Gulf.
 Because of the war, and particularly because of the spill, fish and prawn fishing in the Gulf were halted in 1991.
 The spill also led to damage of fishing equipment and infrastructure.
-According to Issa and Vempatti, the spill caused a 1.5-2% loss of Kuwait’s oil reserves---a $12.3 billion to $38.4 billion loss.
+According to Issa and Vempatti, the spill caused a 1.5–2% loss of Kuwait’s oil reserves – a $12.3 billion to $38.4 billion loss.